 Part of the fun of my job is that I legitimately have a business case for installing games on my PC.
-And on Friday, that's what I wanted to do: I wanted to play Star Citizen.
+And one Friday, that’s what I wanted to do: I wanted to play Star Citizen.

 But not long after opening the launcher and waiting for the game to patch, everything ground to a halt.
 Then the internet dropped out.
 But it wasn’t just a one-time thing — I’d been blacklisted from the company network.

 This story has been republished to commemorate two things: Star Citizen surpassing $US250 million (!) in crowdfunding, and also because I had the good fortune over the weekend to meet the former IT staffer responsible for banning me from the network that day.
 I still haven’t tried to download Star Citizen in the office again since.

 Our IT department is used to me downloading large files before.
 That’s pretty standard for video games.
 A 20GB day one patch here, 60GB of downloads there.

 But we’ve got a nice fat fibre connection.
 Our office can handle that sort of stuff OK.
 So when Star Citizen wanted to download about 25GB in the middle of the day, I thought, sure.
 That’s nothing in the grand scheme of things.
 No-one will notice.

 Problem is, people did notice.
 The whole office in fact — because not longer after the crowdfunded gargantuan space epic began patching, the internet for the whole office went down.

 Apparently, my single machine went from using largely nothing to choking out all of the bandwidth for Allure Media within seconds.
 It’s a company that operates several sites viewed by millions of Australians every month.
 Having reliable internet is Kind Of Important.